Button, Button - Don't You Love These Buttons?!

 Vermont Militia

 Perfect condition!
-Found at a tiny antique shop - Seven on the small card!
+Found at a tiny antique shop - Seven on a small card!

 The workmanship is astounding - beautiful details, even at this old age!